My Literacy Program in Grade 2/3 French Immersion

 Below is an example of how I run the picture prompt in my class.
 First, we go over all the words that are in the word bank on the page.
 Next, we brainstorm other words that could be helpful when writing about this image.
 We find nouns, verbs and adjectives.

-• Writing projects - These writing projects are often done for holidays, special events or seasons and are often an extension of another activity (social studies, for example).
+Writing projects - These writing projects are often done for holidays, special events or seasons and are often an extension of another activity (social studies, for example).
 These are great as they often include planning, and editing before making a good copy.
-Mme McIntosh also has great writing projects (Mon animal idéal, Le Père Noël a disparu).
+I also have a series of writing projects that guide students in each of the writing activities.

 The thing about prompts: